staticka/staticka/README.md

 > I also want to extend this plan to my personal packages as well like [Staticka](https://roug.in/staticka) and [Transcribe](https://roug.in/transcribe).
 With this, I will introduce backward compatibility breaks to them initially as it is hard to migrate their codebase due to minimal to no documentation being provided in its basic usage and its internals.
 As I checked their code, I realized that they are also over engineered, which is a mistake that I needed to atone for when updating my packages in the future.

-Please see [UPGRADING](https://github.com/staticka/staticka/blob/master/UPGRADING.md) for the specified breaking changes.
+Please see [Pull Request #5](https://github.com/staticka/staticka/pull/5) for the files that were removed or updated in this release and the [UPGRADING](https://github.com/staticka/staticka/blob/master/UPGRADING.md) page for the specified breaking changes.

 ## Changelog